Gijs6/school.gijs6.nl/4VWO/TW3/entl_literatuurgeschiedenis.md

 ![An image of the Norman Conquest of 1066 on the Bayeux Tapestry (img-medium)](images/entl_litges_norman.jpg)
 <span class="credit-text">[Dan Koehl](https://commons.wikimedia.org/wiki/File:Normans_Bayeux.jpg), [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/), via Wikimedia Commons</span>

-> This image, depicting the Battle of Hastings (one of the most important battles during the Norman Conquest), is from the *Bayeux Tapestry*, which is a very cool 70(!!!) meter long embroidered cloth depicing all kinds of events around the Norman Conquest.
+> This image, depicting the Battle of Hastings (one of the most important battles during the Norman Conquest), is from the *Bayeux Tapestry*, which is a very cool 70(!!!) meter long embroidered cloth depicting all kinds of events around the Norman Conquest.

 During the Norman Conquest, thousands of Norman, French, Flemish and Breton soldiers invaded big parts of the British Isles.
 After this conquest, many kings and other high-ranking nobles spoke Anglo-Norman (French).